 Choose a few Madison must-do’s.

-In 15 minutes, you and your student can stroll from campus to Capitol via State Street.
+In 15 minutes, you and your student can stroll from campus to the Capitol Square via State Street.
 In one dinner, you can try a fish fry, cheese curds, an old fashioned and other uniquely Madison culinary experiences.
-If you’re an early riser, you’ll be rewarded with the best of the bounty at the largest Saturday Farmers’ Market in the country.
-For just $5 you can tour the Monona Terrace, designed by Madison native and architectural pioneer Frank Lloyd Wright.
+If you’re an early riser, you’ll be rewarded with the best of the bounty at the largest producer-only Saturday farmers’ market in the country!
+For just $5 you can tour the Monona Terrace, designed by Madison native and architectural pioneer Frank Lloyd Wright, and be sure to sign up for Wright in Madison to win prizes while doing so.

 See Madison by Bike.